Logical fermions for fault-tolerant quantum simulation: Background

 A final fermionic operator worth noting is the \emph{total fermionic parity operator},

 Because each term in a local Hamiltonian $H$ acts on an even number of modes, it necessarily obeys $[H, Q] = 0$, conserving total fermionic parity.
-However, it might might not also obey $[H, {n}] = 0$, conserving total mode number, as is the case for Hamiltonians that include BCS-like interactions \cite{Bardeen:1957a, Bardeen:1957b} of the form
+Such a Hamiltonian might or might not also obey $[H, {n}] = 0$.
+If it does not obey this, then the total mode number is not conserved.
+This is the case for Hamiltonians that include BCS-like interactions \cite{Bardeen:1957a, Bardeen:1957b} of the form

 In terms of Majorana fermion operators, the most general form of an $N$-mode local fermionic Hamiltonian with only one-body and two-body interactions is